FluentValidation/FluentValidation/docs/aspnet.md

 ```

-This interface has two methods – BeforeMvcValidation and AfterMvcValidation.
+This interface has two methods – `BeforeMvcValidation` and `AfterMvcValidation`.
 If you implement this interface in your validator classes then these methods will be called as appropriate during the MVC validation pipeline.

-BeforeMvcValidation is invoked after the appropriate validator has been selected but before it is invoked.
-One of the arguments passed to this method is a ValidationContext that will eventually be passed to the validator.
+`BeforeMvcValidation` is invoked after the appropriate validator has been selected but before it is invoked.
+One of the arguments passed to this method is a `ValidationContext` that will eventually be passed to the validator.
 The context has several properties including a reference to the object being validated.
-If we want to change which rules are going to be invoked (for example, by using a custom ValidatorSelector) then we can create a new ValidationContext, set its Selector property, and return that from the BeforeMvcValidation method.
+If we want to change which rules are going to be invoked (for example, by using a custom `ValidatorSelector`) then we can create a new `ValidationContext`, set its `Selector` property, and return that from the `BeforeMvcValidation` method.

-Likewise, AfterMvcValidation occurs after validation has occurs.
+Likewise, `AfterMvcValidation` occurs after validation has occurs.
 This time, we also have a reference to the result of the validation.
-Here we can do some additional processing on the error messages before they’re added to modelstate.
+Here we can do some additional processing on the error messages before they're added to `ModelState`.

-As well as implementing this interface directly in a validator class, we can also implement it externally, and specify the interceptor by using a CustomizeValidatorAttribute on an action method parameter:
+As well as implementing this interface directly in a validator class, we can also implement it externally, and specify the interceptor by using a `CustomizeValidatorAttribute` on an action method parameter:

 ```csharp
 public ActionResult Save([CustomizeValidator(Interceptor=typeof(MyCustomerInterceptor))] Customer cust) {